 - (1) A universal waste transporter is prohibited from transporting universal waste to a place other than a universal waste handler, a destination facility, or a foreign destination. - (2) If the universal waste being shipped off-site meets the Department of Transportation's definition of a hazardous material under 49 CFR § 171.8, the shipment must be properly described on a shipping paper in accordance with the applicable Department of Transportation regulations under 49 CFR Part 172.

 (g) Exports

-A universal waste transporter transporting a shipment of universal waste to a foreign destination other than to those OECD countries specified in 40 CFR § 262.58(a)(1) (in which case the transporter is subject to the requirements of 40 CFR Part 262, Subpart H) may not accept a shipment if the transporter knows the shipment does not conform to the EPA Acknowledgment of Consent.
-In addition the transporter must ensure that:
+A universal waste transporter transporting a shipment of universal waste to a foreign destination is subject to the requirements of 40 CFR Part 262, Subpart H.